Updated: Dec 22, 2020

-In order to design an authentic Family Law 2.0 system for families appraising family performances and positive psychology activists appraising positive childhood psychology, it was important to first define what is meant by the term family performance.
+In order to design the SPN for families appraising family performances and positive psychology activists appraising positive childhood psychology, it was important to first define what is meant by the term family performance.
 Like performance management, we can think of family performance as “continuous process of identifying, measuring, and developing the performance of individuals (performance families) and aligning with strategic goals of the ( family members).”
 (Pritchard, Weaver & Ashwood, 2011; Aguinis, 2009).
 Likewise, positive childhood psychology is a continuous process of identifying, assessing, and developing performance data of individuals and children's thoughts and actions with goals of their parents or families.
 The performance data measurements are incorporated into various child safety file forms and part of their safety files.

 Like the family performance system, you can also think of the child safety file system as the continuous process of identifying, applying, and further developing family sustainability performances and positive childhood psychology performances of situationally vulnerable children and aligning